 2. Get active

-Most holiday destinations provide guests with ample opportunities to burn some calories.
+Most holiday destinations provide guests with ample opportunities to get active.
 Whether it be a swim, a gym session, tennis, a walk, whatever your preference.
-Look into what the place you’re staying offers before you go, and make it your goal to do 30 minutes of something active every day.
+Look into what the place you’re staying offers before you go, and make a daily goal that feels doable for you.

 3. Make sure you drink enough